 It’s even possible for data to be encrypted on the client to keep user data safe on the server.

-The ecosystem is growing and plugins already provide advanced features like history tracking, push notifications, file attachments, schema validation…
+The ecosystem of plugins provide advanced features like history tracking, specific authentication, push notifications, file attachments…

 HTTP best practices

 Configuration via a INI file or environment variables

 Live Push notifications